 within ‘Loans collateralised by immovable property’, ‘Residential’ shall include loans secured by residential immovable property and ‘Commercial’ loans secured by pledges of immovable property other than residential including offices and commercial premises and other types of commercial immovable property.
 The determination of whether immovable property collateral shall be residential or commercial shall be made in accordance with the CRR;

 within ‘Other collateralised loans’,

-‘Cash [Debt instruments issued]’ shall include (a) deposits in the reporting institution that have been pledged as collateral for a loan and (b) debt securities issued by the reporting institution which have been pledged as collateral for a loan.
-‘Rest’ shall include pledges of other securities issued by any third parties or pledges of other assets;
+‘Cash, deposits, [Debt securities issued]’ shall include (a) deposits in the reporting institution that have been pledged as collateral for a loan and (b) debt securities issued by the reporting institution which have been pledged as collateral for a loan;

+‘Movable property’ shall comprise pledges of physical collateral other than immovable property and includes cars, airplanes, ships, industrial and mechanical equipment (machinery, mechanical and technical equipment), inventories and commodities (merchandise, finished and semi-finished products, raw materials) and other forms of movable property.

+‘Equities and debt securities’ shall include collateral in the form of equity instruments, including investments in subsidiaries, joint ventures and associates, as well as in the form of debt securities issued by third parties;

+‘Rest’ shall include pledges of other assets;

 ‘Financial guarantees received’ shall include contracts that in accordance with paragraph 114 of this Part of this Annex require the issuer to make specified payments to reimburse the institution of a loss it incurs, because a specified debtor fails to make payment where due in accordance with the original or modified terms of a debt instrument.